-This trip is a journey through the entire length of the Broughton Archipelago.
-Days are long and rewarding Trip features a sense of exploration.
+This trip is a journey through the entire length of the Broughton Marine Park and it's Archipelago.
+Days are long and rewarding; trip features a sense of exploration.
 Wildlife rookeries, hidden passages and remote beaches are all visited on these trips through the entire length of the Park.
 You will experience the sounds of whales from your tent site.
 Summer days end with a colorful sunset that lasts for over an hour.

 These trips take in the true wilderness areas of the Broughton Marine Park.
 And offer you six days to build your sea kayak skills in waters full of active wildlife.

-Arrival Day: Arrival in Telegraph Cove or Port McNeill is usually late in the day because of the travel distance or the plane connections to Comox Valley Airport.
-Your guides will meet you at in front of the General Store in Telegraph Cove @7:30 pm the evening before your departure date.
+Arrival Day: Arrival in Telegraph Cove or Port McNeill ( Note accommodation requires a reservation a few months before the summer season to ensure availability) is usually late in the day.
+Call us to tell us you are in the area.
+Pre-trip meeting information will be forwarded to you before you arrive in the North Island.
 The meeting is scheduled to introduce you to your guides and do a gear check, fit a PFD, try a paddle and familiarize you with a sea kayak.
 We will also go over the route we will taking on the marine chart of the area.

 A traveling day in AM move to a feature camp for sunsets.

 PM explore the rustic islets and scenic passages with visible marine life.

 Listen to a shoreline, alive with sounds of kingfishers, eagles, and myriad seabirds.

 Small beach fire to end the day.
 Mexican Dinner Night

 Layover day with a morning paddle to visit a nearby seal rookery.